viewtool/I2C_Adapter/VB.NET_USB_PWM_Test/USB_PWM_Test/README.md

 # PWM_Test
-An VB.NET project to test PWM.
+A VB.NET project to test PWM.